FujiHaruka/lambda-calculus/README.md

 # REPL for lambda calculus

-This project provides a Read-Eval-Print Loop (REPL) command line tool for lambda calculus, an ideal tool to support your learning journey.
+This project provides a Read-Eval-Print Loop (REPL) command line tool for lambda calculus, designed to make your learning experience interactive and intuitive.
+Whether you're an experienced programmer or just starting, this tool is your companion in exploring the complex world of lambda calculus.

-## How to install
+## Installation

-This tool requires [Deno](https://deno.land/) as the runtime environment.
+This tool requires [Deno](https://deno.land/) as its runtime environment.

 You can install the tool using the following command.